Pritika-Talegaonkar/CodeSensei/README.md

 # CodeSensei

 CodeSensei is an AI-powered adaptive tutorial system that dynamically adjusts the difficulty of practice problems based on user performance.
-It generates tailored hints, performs semantic evaluation of user-submitted code, and supports scaffolded learning of Data Structures and Algorithms (DSA) concepts.
-The system is language-independent and, thanks to its REST API nature, holds strong potential for future integration with Learning Management Systems (LMS).
+It also generates new problems on the fly based on the user's selected topic and difficulty level.
+The system provides tailored hints, performs semantic evaluation of user-submitted code, and supports scaffolded learning of Data Structures and Algorithms (DSA) concepts.

+These capabilities are powered by the locally hosted DeepSeek-Coder-V2-Lite-Instruct model running on HPC infrastructure.
+CodeSensei is language-independent and, thanks to its REST API architecture, is well-suited for future integration with Learning Management Systems (LMS).

 ---

 ## 🚀 Features

 - 🎯 Adaptive difficulty based on user performance
+- 🧩 Dynamic generation of practice problems by topic and difficulty
 - 💡 Contextual, tailored hints
 - 🧠 Semantic code evaluation for scaffolded learning
 - 🌐 Web-based frontend for accessibility